caretaker-labs/react-mapbox/README.md

 We aim to give you a dead simple set of basic map components to work with, and if you end up needing more advanced functionality you can fork it and [make your own](https://blog.mapbox.com/mapbox-gl-js-react-764da6cc074a).

 React Mapbox and it's one dependency React Script only rely on React, so the library is extremely lightweight.
-The Mapbox library itself is dynamically injected when needed, so this package won't affect bundle size on pages that don't need maps.
+The Mapbox library itself is dynamically injected when needed, so this package won't affect bundle size on views that don't need maps.

 ## Example
 ```javascript